physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial_formats.rst

-Tutorial: Formats supported in PhysioZoo
+Formats supported
 ==========

-In this tutorial you will learn how to prepare your data for their usage in PhysioZoo.
+In this tutorial you will learn about how to prepare your data for importing them in **PhysioZoo**.

 **Introduction**
 ---------------------

-PhysioZoo supports three types of formats: WFDB, text and mat.
-The text and mat files structures are specific to PhysioZoo whereas the WFDB follows the standard structure of WFDB powered by Physionet (physionet.org).
-If you are experienced with WFDB then we recommend you use this standard format.
+**PhysioZoo** supports three types of formats: `WFDB <https://www.physionet.org/physiotools/matlab/wfdb-app-matlab>`_, text (.txt) and MATLAB (.mat).
+The text and mat files structures are specific to **PhysioZoo** whereas the WFDB follows the standard structure of WFDB powered by Physionet (physionet.org) with some additional fields in the WFDB header files.
+If you are experienced with WFDB then we recommend you use this format.

 For any of the three formats a file consists of a header and the data: